akotronis/SurveyResultsPreviewer/README.md

 - Export to HTML reports and database files
 - Supports multiple question types including _RadioButton, CheckBox, Grids, Ranking,_ etc.

-## Note
-This is a _legacy_ application built with Python 2.7 and PyQt.
-It's maintained for historical reference.

 ## ⚠️ Legacy Notice
-This project was built with Python 2.7 (EOL) and may contain outdated patterns.
+This project was built with _Python 2.7 (EOL)_ and may contain outdated patterns.
 It's uploaded for:
 - Historical reference
 - Educational purposes
-- Demonstration of domain-specific data processing
+- Demonstration purposes

 ## Details
 This is a **distributable** (runs in any Windows machine with no python installation required), **portable** (no app installation required), **standalone** application (run by single executable) written in Python which is used for monitoring surveys hosted by VOXCO platform.